Ezio-Sarthak/cp-contest-notifier/README.md

 }
 ```

+NOTE:
-NOTE: Follow the naming **strictly** to avoid pushing the credentials to git.
+1. Follow the naming **strictly** to avoid pushing the credentials to git.
+2. Make sure to be logged in with CLIST while using the extension.

 ## Adding add-on to firefox permanently